sbmlteam/liblx/docs/quickstart/get-started.rst

 Example of how to use the SWIG/Python binding
 ---------------------------------------------
-See also  the pages `python-bindings.rst` and `liblx/src/bindings/swig-windows.txt` for more details.
+See also  the pages `Building and using the Python version of libLX <../liblx/python-bindings.html>`_ and and `Using SWIG on Windows <./swig-windows.html>`_ for more details.

 If you want to build the SWIG language bindings, install swig e.g. ``brew install swig`` on a Mac.